 Method 3: Replacing a wheel cylinder

-A defective brake wheel cylinder is much easier to replace, and it’ll give you peace of mind than rebuilding it.
-A new wheel cylinder is almost the same as a rebuilt cylinder.
+A defective brake wheel cylinder is much easier to replace, and it’ll give you more peace of mind than rebuilding it.
+A new wheel cylinder is almost identical to a rebuilt one.

 Step 1: Take off the wheel